snijderlab/stitch/BatchFiles.md

 ##### Reads (m)

-A multiple valued parameter containing a Path, to a file with reads, and a Name, for this file to aid in recognising where the data comes from.
+A multiple valued parameter containing a Path, to a file with reads, and a Name, for this file to aid in recognizing where the data comes from.

 Inner parameter | Explanation | Default Value
 --- | --- | ---
 Path | The path to the file | (No Default)
-Name | Used to recognise the origin of reads from this file | (No Default)
+Name | Used to recognize the origin of reads from this file | (No Default)

 _Example_
 ```